 Every year I seem to be getting more grumpy and cynical about Christmas.
 But I have a family that quite frankly, is ready to kill me in my sleep if I don’t ease up.
 Therefore, instead of spouting the evils of Christmas Trees, I am altering course and going full freaking force into creating the most bitchin, awesome, and all out apex of all things Christmas tree.
 You want one?
 You’re gonna get one!!

 First things first…obtaining the raw materials.
 I have an artificial tree in the basement, but that’s just not acceptable now.
 Unless I’m having an active role in reducing a perfectly capable oxygen producer into road chips, there’s just no point in going ahead with this plan.
-If everyone is going to chop a tree down, then damn it…so am I. It’s the Canadian way.
+If everyone is going to chop a tree down then fine, so am I. It’s Canada and we have too many of these things anyway.

-My search took me to my local shopping mall and there I met Shabab Al-Beely.
-I asked for a tree that had the screaming souls of the forest spirits still draining from its sap like tears.
+My search took me to a local shopping mall where I met Shabab Al-Beely.
+I asked for a tree that had the screaming souls of the forest spirits still draining from its sap.
 After a few nervous glances I was shown a scrawny Douglas Fir.
 At that point I did what any sensible person would do…I sucker punched him in the stomach until he dropped to the ground in the fetal position.

 DP: A Douglas Fir?
 I should kill you now.
 Now you listen and listen good, I want the best Christmas tree you’ve got, not some stunted twig I wouldn’t give Helen Keller.
 I want a perfect conifer that has the breath of its cut-off existence still resonating in its bark.